-In March of 2018 MuleSoft released version 4 of the Mule Runtime (version 4.1), bringing with it many new features and capabilities.
+In March of 2018, MuleSoft released Mule 4, version 4 of the Mule Runtime (version 4.1), bringing with it many new features and capabilities.
 This included an overhaul of the Mule application structure, connectors, and many other configuration and runtime characteristics.
-The trade off for the improved productivity, flexibility and reliability was the incompatibility of applications written in Mule 3 to the Mule 4 runtime.
-Migrating Mule 3 applications to Mule 4 would require them to be re-written.
+The trade-off for the improved productivity, flexibility and reliability was the incompatibility of applications written in Mule 3 to the Mule 4 runtime.
+Upgrading Mule 3 to Mule 4 applications would require them to be re-written.

 As mentioned earlier, it is not possible to simply “upgrade” a Mule 3 application and deploy it to Mule 4, the application has to be developed using the Mule 4 framework.
 Two strategies that can be employed when approaching the migration to Mule 4 are.

 For some applications their value and function may be well known.
 They do what they need to do, and the way that they achieve it fulfills the requirements.
 They may be the sort of applications that do not provide the most innovative or differentiating capabilities, but are required for business continuity.
 For these applications, it may be appropriate to simply migrate them as is.
 No changes to the functionality, no changes architecturally, no changes to the technology methods employed.
 The aim being to provide like for like functionality from Mule 3 to Mule 4.